 The course covers a wide range of information about scheduling guidelines and slot handling procedures.

-Thank you to all delegates who attended the 151st Slot Conference!
-If you missed any of the program sessions held at the conference you can view them below.
-You can also take a look at some of the best moments of SC151.
-Additionally we encourage you to view the digital copy of Air Service One magazine, supporting SC151!
+Thank you to all delegates who attended the 152nd Slot Conference!
+If you missed any of the program sessions held at the conference you can watch them below.
+Additionally we encourage you to view the digital copy of Air Service One magazine, supporting SC152!